pingcap/docs-cn/tidb-configuration-file.md

 - Default: `NO_PRIORITY`
 - Optional values: `NO_PRIORITY`, `LOW_PRIORITY`, `HIGH_PRIORITY` and `DELAYED`.

+### `nested-loop-join-cache-capacity`

++ The maximum memory usage for the Least Recently Used (LRU) algorithm of the nested loop join cache (in bytes).
++ Default value: `20971520`
++ When `nested-loop-join-cache-capacity` is set to `0`, nested loop join cache is disabled by default.
+When the LRU size is larger than the value of `nested-loop-join-cache-capacity`, the elements in the LRU are removed.

 ## prepared-plan-cache

 The Plan Cache configuration of the `PREPARE` statement.